Updated: Nov 21, 2022

 The employer: Some employers are small and have limited financial resources, for example: if you file a wrongful termination case against a Fortune 500 company you can expect a much bigger settlement than if your case is against a small local restaurant.

 Attorney and court fees: This depends on the total court fees and your attorney's fees.
-Make sure you find a wrongful termination attorney who charges reasonable attorney's fees.
+Make sure you find a Wrongful Termination Attorney in Los Angeles who charges reasonable attorney's fees.

 Back pay: The amount of money you would have been paid had you not been wrongfully terminated, this amount will be calculated from the date you were fired.